-- Based on its 1998 study of over 1000 companies, the Families and Work Institute concluded that "[o]nly 18 percent of the companies offering one or more flexible work arrangements perceive the costs of their investments in these policies as outweighing the benefits, while 36 percent perceive these programs as cost neutral and 46% perceive a positive return on their investments."14 - The Society for Human Resources (SHRM) profiles several companies that have found that improved work/life policies brought them improved employee and customer retention, including Aetna Life & Casualty Co, which "halved the rate of resignations among new mothers by extending its unpaid parental leave to six months, saving it \$1 million a year in hiring and training expenses."15 - Ernst & Young estimates, based on widely accepted estimates of replacement costs of 1.5 times base salary, that the company's workplace flexibility programs and other initiatives aimed at women's development and advancement have saved it an average of \$12 million annually in the past seven years.16 - Deloitte has documented that its improved workplace flexibility programs saved it \$27 million in 2003 alone.17
+companies offering one or more flexible work arrangements perceive the costs of their investments in these policies as outweighing the benefits, while 36% perceive these programs as cost neutral and 46% perceive a positive return on their investments."15

+- The Society for Human Resources (SHRM) profiles several companies that have found that improved work/life policies brought them improved employee and customer retention, including Aetna Life & Casualty Co, which "halved the rate of resignations among new mothers by extending its unpaid parental leave to six months, saving it \$1 million a year in hiring and training expenses."
+16 - Ernst & Young estimates, based on widely accepted estimates of replacement costs of 1.5 times base salary, that the company's workplace flexibility programs and other initiatives aimed at women's development and advancement have saved it an average of \$12 million annually in the past seven years.17 - Deloitte has documented that its improved workplace flexibility programs saved it \$27 million in 2003 alone.18

-Any company can calculate the costs associated with attrition to see for itself how retaining even a few of the "regretted losses" suffered when good employees leave can increase the bottom line.
+Any company can calculate the costs associated with attrition to see for itself how retaining even a few of the 'regretted losses' suffered when good employees leave can increase the bottom line.
 The attrition costs are both direct and indirect, and have two sides: those incurred when an attorney leaves; and those incurred when another attorney is hired as a replacement.